North Georgia Jeepin

 Adventure Off Road Park — South Pittsburg, TN

-• Location / Access: South Pittsburg, Tennessee (southern middle TN, not too far from Chattanooga area)
+• Location/Access: South Pittsburg, Tennessee (southern middle TN, near the Chattanooga area).

-• Description: ~500-acre park with rock terrain, hills, wooded trails.
-Good mix for all skill levels.
+• Description: ~500-acre park with rock terrain, hills and wooded trails; good mix for all skill levels.

 • Vehicles: Jeeps, trucks, ATVs, UTVs, dirt bikes.